Geotrash/geotrash.github.io/readme.md

   Your information won't ever be shared with us or any third party without your explicit permission.
   <br><br>
-  If you installed this application from Google Play, then Google Play does collect some personal data.<br> Please see the privacy policy for Google Play Services here: <a>https://policies.google.com/privacy</a> </p>
+  If you installed this application from Google Play, then Google Play does collect some personal data.<br> Please see the privacy policy for Google Play Services here: <a href="https://policies.google.com/privacy">https://policies.google.com/privacy</a> </p>
 </body>